green atifacts with denoise profiled

 Thanks anyway, I appreciate it!

-#9 Updated by Pedro Côrte-Real about 3 years ago
+#9 Updated by Pedro Côrte-Real over 3 years ago

 - Status changed from Closed: won't fix to New

 The bug isn't about an opencl issue, it's about green artifacts with denoise.
 The fact that opencl doesn't work isn't really a resolution, it just means that if there's a bug it's in the CPU code path or possibly in both.

-#12 Updated by Pedro Côrte-Real about 3 years ago
+#12 Updated by Pedro Côrte-Real over 3 years ago

 - Affected Version changed from 1.6.8 to git development version